HydraDragonAntivirus/Sanctum/readme.md

 **N.B.** The project will be split up into the main branch (stable) and an experimental branch for development / things less than stable.

+I'd also recommend opening the driver crate at its crate level from the Developer Command Prompt (e.g. for VSCode: `code driver`) as I have noticed some issues with
+`Rust-Analyzer` if not opened in this way.

 #### Contents

 - [Structure](#structure)